Address:

 Hull Street Rehabilitation Project

-Weather permitting, work will begin March 16 and completed in approximately three to four months.
-Reconstruction is divided into six coordinated phases/sections with each section building upon the previous phase until the project is complete.
+Timeline: Reconstruction is divided into six coordinated phases/sections, with each section building upon the previous phase until the project is complete.

 During reconstruction, each section will be fully closed to traffic to protect the safety of our construction crews and drivers.
 The phased approach allows crews to work efficiently while minimizing prolonged disruption to the entire corridor.
 It also allows each section to re-open after work is completed.